Types of Home Care Options Offered By Comfort Keepers in Greater Woodland, CA

 - Personal care, including bathing, toileting, mobility assistance, feeding, and more.

 - Companion care, including meal preparation, running errands, light housekeeping, transportation, and more.

-- Specialized care, including dementia care, end of life care, transitioning home care, and more.
+- Specialized care, including dementia care, end of life care, post-hospital care, and more.

-Let us now take a look all three business models available in home care.
+Let us now take a look at all three business models for home care options.